amonger/amonger.github.io/_posts/2014-03-03-php-deployment-with-phing.markdown

 Initially we need to create two XML files, build.xml and buildremote.xml.
 The job of build.xml will be to transfer buildremote.xml and to execute it once it is on the server.

+{% gist alanmonger/8836319 %}
+{% gist alanmonger/8836355 %}

 #Execution#

-As these two files are now configured, the user now only needs to move to execute the command ” “phing” in their terminal, phing will then take over and handle the deployment.
+As these two files are now configured, the user now only needs to move to execute the command “phing” in their terminal, phing will then take over and handle the deployment.